Skip to content

 Last reviewed

-Caine & Weiner describes consumer recovery work as consumer third-party debt collection and says files are generally handled for clients on a contingency basis.
-Its consumer portal says it is a collection agency acting as debt collector, and the City of Los Angeles lists Caine & Weiner as an outside collection agency under contract for delinquent City accounts.
+Caine & Weiner describes its consumer work as collecting for clients, typically getting paid a share of what it recovers.
+Its consumer portal says it is a collection agency acting as a debt collector, and the City of Los Angeles lists it as an outside agency under contract to collect overdue City accounts — so it's collecting on others' behalf.

 • Commercial and consumer collection rules can differ, so identify whether the obligation is personal, business, or personally guaranteed.